 Campfire – The funny thing about campfires for me is yes, I do think them as manly but not in the way you might think.
 This is one that doesn’t necessarily bring to mind images of my dad.
 There are many memories, but probably one of my faves is when I made a fire, from scratch, at Golden Gardens, on a blustery day in Seattle’s Ballard neighborhood.
 It was one of the first times Dominica and I did anything with all the kids and I was somehow determined to make a fire, after all, she told me dozens of times (and hundreds since) of how much she liked campfires, their smell, the relaxation and warmth of it all and so on.
 Some of her recent friends had always relied in the “Boy Scout” cheat, with gasoline or some other fuel.
 I was determined to do something different, simpler, more “pure.”
 So, I found an old tree trunk, dug out a hole that would shield the wind, and proceeded to make a fire, with nothing more than a few twigs, some old paper, and a match or two.
 Sounds great right?
 Well that wind was really howling and I barely got it going, but I did!
 The rest, as they say, is history…

 Tobacco – My dad smoked a pipe for most of my life and for a lot of that time, I didn’t “appreciate it” as my generation was the first to be educated on all the ills of tobacco.
 So I looked at that pipe with disdain.
 And when he would smoke cigarettes instead?
 Forget about it.
 Nothing about cigarettes smells good.
 But the pipe…even though I was self-righteous about it, the memories are distinct, subtly sweet, earthy and masculine.
-Now that I am older, I now smoke a pipe and cigar occasionally and those memories sneak into my mind as the smoke slowly and gingerly works its way past my mouth and up and around my nose.
+Now that I am older, I now smoke a pipe and the juices are from the Vape Shop Near Me occasionally and those memories sneak into my mind as the smoke slowly and gingerly works its way past my mouth and up and around my nose.
 Jury is out if my kids will appreciate it like I came to…

 Gun Oil – I hadn’t used gun oil or even been around it since I was a teenager but when I was rehabbing a couple of old, slightly rusty knives my dad had given us, the recommendation was using some gun oil in the cleaning.
 I ordered some, it came, and I set up a little work area on the table to clean the knife.
 The distinct, pungent and strangely familiar smell of the gun oil startled me.
 I don’t remember a specific event or time in my life when I was araound it but I obviously was.
 It was pleasant and almost comforting.
 I am sure that sounds like a weird way to describe it but it was.
 Now that the boys have been given a few guns from their Peepa, we can use this same gun oil to keep them clean!